quantumlib/qsim/docs/tutorials/gcp_gpu.md

         ```

     3. Run `source ~/.bashrc` to activate the new environment search path

+## 4. Install Docker Engine (Option 3 only)
+If you are setting up cuQuantum Appliance, follow [these](https://docs.docker.com/engine/install/) instructions
+to install Docker Engine.

 ## 5. Install NVIDIA Container Toolkit (Option 3 only)
 If you are setting up cuQuantum Appliance, follow the instructions